sunrise-choir/ssb-validate/README.md

 Visit the [ssb-validate2-rsjs-node](https://github.com/ssb-ngi-pointer/ssb-validate2-rsjs-node) repo (the `src/lib.rs` file in particular) to see examples of this crate in action.
 The validation functionality is paired with [ssb-verify-signatures](https://github.com/sunrise-choir/ssb-verify-signatures) to perform complete validation of SSB messages.
 A technique for returning an invalid message when performing parallel validation is also included in the code.

-Further examples can be seen in the tests of `src/lib.rs` in this repo.
+Further examples can be seen in the tests of `src/message.rs` and `src/message_value.rs` in this repo.

 ## Validation Critera